Activities & Adventures

 Gregorio Chun guides tours, birding, etc. through Cockscomb and Mayflower-501-533-7045 or firstname.lastname@example.org

 Omar-501-623-6239 or Nico-501-634-5384-tubing inland Blue Hole

 Kayaking the sea, Hopkins’ freshwater lagoon, or Sittee River, offer a great way to experience the area wildlife.
-Driftwood Pizza rents kayaks as it’s just a short trip to the lagoon from their place.
-Also, Palmetto Grove rents kayaks and they have an office a few blocks from the inn.
+Palmetto Grove rents kayaks and they have an office a few blocks from the inn.
 We also have a tandem kayak at the Inn guests may use.
 Take a stroll on the Hopkins road, for bird watching.
 Overlooking the savanna, many of us have spotted birds such as spoonbills, parrots, and even jabiru storks.